shashank-srikant/shashank-srikant.github.io/_posts/2018-07-15-aspiring-academics.md

 Jason Eisner has this [excellent page on writing your first paper](https://www.cs.jhu.edu/~jason/advice/write-the-paper-first.html).

-**Note -** a publication need not be necessary to be successfully admitted to an MS/Ph.D. program.
+**Note -** a publication need not be necessary to be successfully admitted to an MS/Ph.D. program/a research job.
 Instead, writing will teach you to make cogent arguments, and go through the process of scientific peer review.
 If you do end up in a career in research, you would end up regularly writing and communicating your work.
 Writing a paper during undergrad is a great way to test whether you enjoy this process.